Top Tips to Plan your WeekJan 30, 2023

 Schedule your priority tasks into your calendar

-Once you work out your main goals are for the week, schedule into your calendar the tasks you need to do to reach that goal.
+Once you work out what your main goals are for the week, schedule into your calendar the tasks you need to do to reach those goals.

 Also, schedule any meetings or training you have that week.